anegostudios/IVC5-Support-Application/README.md

 - Invertible message flow in the backend (configurable)
 - Add disclaimer field on ticket entry
 - Hide the secondary menu when viewing tickets in the backend
+- Use translatable form helper for category / status?
+- Use flags for "is closing status"
+- empty_local_data ?

 ## License